digimantra/digi-notification/README.md

     php artisan queue:table
     php artisan migrate

 ## Logging

 ### To enable logging, add this to your `.env` file:
     FCM_LOGGING=true
     Set to false to disable logging.

 ## Known Issues
     Ensure FCM tokens are valid, as invalid tokens might cause delivery failures.
     Invalid service account credentials will cause the package to fail to obtain an access token from Firebase.

 ## License
     This package is open-sourced under the MIT license.

-## Contribution
-    Feel free to contribute by opening issues or submitting pull requests for new features or bug fixes.

 ## Support
     For support or more details you can reach out at it@digimantra.com.